 As the saying goes, good things come in small packages.
-With Homepolish designer Ariel Feldman's shoppable guide, learn how to optimize your tiny but mighty space.
+With Homepolish designer Ariel Okin's shoppable guide, learn how to optimize your tiny but mighty space.

 Anyone who lives in New York, Los Angeles, San Francisco, and the like can attest to the frustrations of outfitting a studio or 1-bedroom apartment with the most functional furniture, all while trying not to overwhelm or crowd the space.
 Fortunately, furniture companies have caught on, and there are tons of “petite” sized pieces available that are perfect for organizing your tiny, yet mighty, abode.
 Check out our favorite picks and tricks for design when you’re lacking in the size department.

 Storage Is Key

 One of the biggest problems when designing for a small space is the lack of storage.
 Let’s just say, tiny apartment units don’t typically come with walk-in closets.
 Invest in pieces that have closed doors, where you can fold, hang, and store your precious items away in peace (and out of sight).
 Smaller than an armoire and more accommodating than a dresser, West Elm’s Midcentury Chifforobe is an all-in-one closet for smaller spaces.
 It’s crafted of FSC®-certified wood, adding modern-day sustainability to its timeless 1950s and ’60s style.
 Anthropologie’s Lacquered Regency Armoire is not only show-stoppingly beautiful, but boasts hanging and folding space, so you have room for both winter sweaters and summer linens (very important).
 Lastly, Jonathan Adler’s Turner Pagoda Side Table offers a place for all your bedside needs, but it also has substantial drawer space, for those *unmentionables* you might want to keep out of sight.